grpc/proposal/A88-xds-data-error-handling.md

 - **Transient errors:** These are connectivity problems reaching the xDS server, such as the xDS channel reporting TRANSIENT_FAILURE or the ADS stream failing without having received a response from the server, as described in [gRFC A57].
+It also includes errors reported by the control plane via the new mechanism described in [xRFC TP3] with a status code other than NOT_FOUND or PERMISSION_DENIED.
-- **Data errors:** This includes things like resource validation failures that cause the client to NACK an update.
-It also includes errors reported by the control plane via the new mechanism described in [xRFC TP3], including the case where a subscribed resource does not exist.
+- **Data errors:** This includes things like resource validation failures that cause the client to NACK an update and resource deletions sent by the xDS server.
+It also includes errors reported by the control plane via the new mechanism described in [xRFC TP3] with a status code of NOT_FOUND or PERMISSION_DENIED.

 For either category of error, if the error occurs when we do not yet have a cached version of the resource, then we have no choice but to